 Capital History Kiosks – Ottawa’s rich and diverse history will be highlighted through site-specific mini-kiosks featuring original artwork, photographs and text that relate to the local community.
 (Presented by: Workers’ History Museum – May 1 to December 31)

-DIEF: Portrait of a Prime Minister – Dramatic and dynamic, this immersive theatre piece by multi award-winning playwright and performer Pierre Brault explores the life and times of one of Canada’s most progressive leaders – John Diefenbaker.
+Dief the Chief: October 62 – Dramatic and dynamic, this immersive theatre piece by multi award-winning playwright and performer Pierre Brault explores the life and times of one of Canada’s most progressive leaders – John Diefenbaker.
 (Presented by: Diefenbunker: Canada’s Cold War Museum – September 14 to 16, 21 to 23)

 Illunaata – Canadian colours and imagery come to life through a series of vibrant murals, one of which will be created by Inuit youth from Cape Dorset and Kugluktuk.
 (Presented by: Ottawa School of Art – May to July)